weweb-private/ww-tabs/README.md

-# WW-BASE
+# WW-TABS

-This is a section for Weweb.
-It's a very basic one with a background and a container
+This is a element for Weweb.

 ## Installation